Easy-Load Kiln Assembly Instructions printer-friendly page icon

 BASIC CONCEPT OF THE KILN

-An EL Series Easy-Load electric kiln is an insulated front loading kiln designed specifically for firing of ceramics.
-Coiled elements made of a special high temperature alloy (iron-aluminum-chrome) are mounted on the sides, back and door for even heating.
+An EL Series Easy-Load electric kiln is an insulated front-loading kiln designed specifically for firing ceramics.
+Coiled elements made of a special high-temperature alloy (iron-aluminum-chrome) are mounted on the sides, back, and door for even heating.
 Bottom elements are optional.

 Easy Load Kiln